-In 2016, Dane County undertook the following activities to foster and maintain affordable housing:
+In 2017, Dane County undertook the following activities to foster and maintain affordable housing:

-- Provided mortgage reduction assistance to 14 first time homebuyers. - Assisted 41 low-and-moderate-income households with major and minor home repairs through funding provided to Project Home, Inc., and Independent Living, Inc. - Provided shelter and support services for 48 runaway and homeless youth. - Awarded \$60,000 in HOME funds for a newly developed tenant-based rental assistance program. - Funded a sub-recipient organization to carry-out fair housing services in the Urban County Consortium, including Investigation and Enforcement Services; Training and Technical Assistance; and, Education and Outreach Services. - Served as one of the sponsors of the Home Buyer's Round Table: http://homebuyersroundtable.org/.
+- Provided mortgage reduction assistance to 20 first time homebuyers. - Assisted 41 low-and-moderate-income households with major and minor home repairs through funding provided to Project Home, Inc., and Independent Living, Inc. - Provided housing counseling to 210 paticpants and their families. - Funded a sub-recipient organization to carry-out fair housing services in the Urban County Consortium, including Investigation and Enforcement Services; Training and Technical Assistance; and, Education and Outreach Services. - Served as one of the sponsors of the Home Buyer's Round Table: http://homebuyersroundtable.org/.
 The Home Buyers Round Table is a non-profit membership organization that is comprised of representatives from the private sector, nonprofit groups and local government who share a common goal of promoting homeownership through education.
 The organization focuses primarily on first time home buyers and low to moderate-income families.
-The Home Buyers Round Table sponsors community home buyer classes, a website filled with valuable resources, and a membership committed to meeting the needs of those interested in pursuing homeownership.
+The Home Buyers Round Table sponsors community home buyer classes, a website filled with valuable resources, and a membership committed to meeting the needs of those interested in pursuing homeownership. - Awarded funding for the Affordable Housing Development Fund to six (6) affordable rental development projects.